-Designed for students who plan to transfer to four-year programs and continue their studies in Criminal Justice, Law, Pre-Law, Criminology or Forensic Psychology.
-By utilizing your free electives, you can build a concentration in criminal justice while completing required General Education and liberal arts requirements.
-If you plan to transfer to a four-year program you should consult with your chosen school to determine the best course selection for transfer of credits.
+This program is designed for students who plan to transfer to a bachelor's degree program and continue studies in Criminal Justice, Law, Pre-Law, Criminology or Forensic Psychology.
+By utilizing free electives, students can build a concentration in criminal justice while fulfilling General Education and liberal arts requirements.

+If you plan to transfer to a bachelor's degree program, you should consult with your prospective school to determine the appropriate course selection for optimum transfer of credits.

-The following courses can be selected for concentration and meet various Liberal Arts/Humanities and Social Science degree elective requirements:
+The following courses can be selected for the Criminal Justice concentration and will meet various elective requirements for the Liberal Arts/Humanities and Social Science degree:

 C.J.
 111 Introduction to Justice Systems

-C..J 113 Criminology
+CJ 113 Criminology

 or PSY 206 Abnormal Psychology

 C.J.
 117 Juvenile Delinquency

+CUENA 400

 CHEM 108 Forensic Chemistry†

-- Meets free elective requirements (8-11 credit hours allowed). - Behavioral/Social Science or Liberal Arts elective - † Can be used for one of the required Science electives or as a Liberal Arts elective.
+\Meets free elective requirements (8-11 credit hours allowed). \\Behavioral/Social Science or Liberal Arts elective +Can be used for one of the required Science electives or as a Liberal Arts elective.